magento/devdocs/src/cloud/docker/docker-config.md

 ## Launch modes

-_Mode_ is an additional configuration option for the Docker configuration generator (the `docker:build` command).
+_Mode_ is an additional configuration option for the Docker configuration generator (the `ece-docker build:compose` command).
 This mode option does not affect the Magento mode.
 It determines the {{site.data.var.ece}} file system installation and read-only or read-write behavior.

 You can launch your Docker environment in one of the following modes: